emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that code readability and simplicity contribute to long-term efficiency and sustainability."

 In other words, as a programmer, it's crucial not to get bogged down trying to make sections of your code excessively efficient before they're proven to be bottlenecks.
 Invest time in creating solid, understandable, and modular code initially, which can save more time and effort during the software's entire life cycle than premature optimization might provide.

+# 2024-03-09
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles promote code that's maintainable, scalable, and easier to understand, thereby enhancing software quality and reducing potential bugs.
+Remember, clarity and simplicity are key; strive to write clean code that's easy to reason about and refactor when needed."